 I have divided my book into six chapters covering people, inventions, business and industry, institutions including sport and education, buildings (old and new), traditions, and music, arts and media.

-So many history books focus on what is lost, but this new title aspires to explore traditions that retain a lasting effect to this day, industry that has provided employment and prosperity, festivals awaited with anticipation, local heroes and benefactors, restoration and rejuvenation and a city's 'famous fors' and 'firsts'.
+So many history books focus on what is lost, but this new title aspires to explore traditions that retain a lasting effect to this day.
+This book will celebrate industries that brought employment and prosperity, festivals that draw the community together, local heroes and benefactors, projects that have restored and rejuvenated the city, and Leicester's 'famous fors' and 'firsts'.

 Leicester's history stretches back to before the Romans reached the area in 48 AD.
 Despite unsympathetic development in post-war years, it still has a rich heritage of buildings which are noble, fascinating, and delightful to view.
 It has centuries of traditions, and an impressive roll call of men and women who have gained recognition for their contributions to society, and in some cases by simply making us laugh.

-- A Leicester Poly students created the first-ever browser for the World Wide Web.
+- A Leicester Polytechnic student created the first-ever browser for the World Wide Web.

 - Ten million bags of crisps are produced here every day.